Unattended & Silent Installations

 SUBINACL can even be used to find and replace permissions.

-To change ownership third party tools like CHOWN or SUBINACL are required.
+To change ownership a third party tools like SUBINACL is required.

 Registry permissions have always been a pain...